Variable-Length Feedback Codes over Known and Unknown Channels with Non-vanishing Error Probabilities: Conclusion

 In this work, we study variable-length feedback codes over known and unknown channels in the asymptotic regime that the error probability $\epsilon$ is non-vanishing as the average decoding time $N$ approaches infinity.

-Our achievability bounds for both VLF and UVLF codes employ a modified Yamamoto--Itoh scheme that has two communication phases and one confirmation phase, where each phase has a random length that depends on the noise realization.
+Our achievability bound for both VLF codes employs a modified Yamamoto--Itoh scheme that has two communication phases and one confirmation phase, where each phase has a random length that depends on the noise realization.
 We also employ the stop-at-time-zero strategy used in \cite{polyanskiy2011feedback}, which enables to achieve the $\epsilon$-capacity of VLF codes. \thmref{thm:nonasymp} presents our novel non-asymptotic achievability bound for VLF codes. \thmref{thm:VLF} is our second-order achievability bound for VLF codes, which refines the second-order term achieved in \cite[Th.~2]{polyanskiy2011feedback} from $-\log N$ and $-\frac{C}{C_1} \log N$, where $C$ is the capacity, and $C_1$ is the optimal reliability function at zero rate.

-To adapt our Yamamoto--Itoh scheme to the scenario where the channel transition kernel $P_{Y|X}$ is not exactly known by the transmitter and the receiver, we allow a training sequence of length $\ell \gg \log N$, which is used to construct the hypothesis test $P_{Y|X = x_{\mr{A}}}$ vs. $P_{Y|X = x_{\mr{R}}}$ in the confirmation phase.
-Specifically, the distributions $P_{Y|X = x_{\mr{A}}}$ and $P_{Y|X = x_{\mr{R}}}$ are replaced by the empirical distributions obtained from the training sequence.
-In the communication phases of UVLF codes, similar to \cite{tchamkerten2006variable, goppa, lomnitzfeder}, we employ the empirical mutual information between the input and output sequences as our decoding metric. \thmref{thm:UVLF} presents our second-order achievability bound for UVLF codes over DMCs.
+For UVLF codes, we develop a single-phase scheme that universalizes Polyanskiy \emph{et al.}'s scheme in \cite{polyanskiy2011feedback}.
+Similar to \cite{tchamkerten2006variable, goppa, lomnitzfeder}, we employ the empirical mutual information between the input and output sequences as our decoding metric. \thmref{thm:UVLF} presents our second-order achievability bound for UVLF codes over DMCs.
 In the proof of \thmref{thm:UVLF}, we use the asymptotic expansion in \cite[Th.~4.5]{woodroofebook} for the stopping time associated with a smooth function of an average of random vectors.
 In \lemref{lem:empMI}, we prove a tail probability bound with a refined pre-factor for the empirical mutual information evaluated on a joint type formed from two independent sequences, which plays a critical role in the derivation of the second-order term in \thmref{thm:UVLF}.